The deadline to apply via the online application is March 1.

 - are residents of northern Nevada (typically described as Tonopah and north) or the state of Hawaii

-- have graduated or are a graduating senior from high school with cumulative GPA no less than 3.0
+- have graduated or are a graduating senior from high school with a cumulative GPA of no less than 3.0

 - have been accepted to an accredited U.S. College or University